 She has been an executive member of the Socio-Legal Studies Association, organising its 2008 Annual Conference.
 She was a member of the Independent Monitoring Board and has been a Council of Europe Expert, delivering training on human rights for judge candidates in Azerbaijan.
-She is currently a director of South Manchester Credit Union, the Bar Standards Board Qualifications Committee and sits on the Executive Board of Justice.
+She was a member of the Bar Standards Board Qualifications Committee and the AHRC Peer Review College.

-Dr Quirk is willing to respond to media enquiries within her research areas.
-She has given television, radio and press interviews about criminal justice topics including on Today (BBC Radio 4) The One Show, ABC Radio (Australia) and local television and radio news.
+Dr Quirk appears regularly in the media.
+She has given television, radio and press interviews about a range of criminal justice topics including on Today (BBC Radio 4), The One Show, ABC Radio (Australia) as well as local television and radio news.
 She has been a panellist on The Big Questions (BBC 1) and Weekend (World Service).